tjacques-oui/Malta2_Constellation/README.md

 Reads the configuration: `binary_path`, `daq_config`, `work_dir`, `output_dir`, `monitor_script` (default `run_onlinemonitor.sh`), `monitor_dir`.

 **`starting` → `do_starting(run_id)`**
-Splits the Constellation run identifier (e.g. `edda_71`) on the **last** underscore to get an integer run number for the binary's `-r` argument, creates the run's output directory if needed, launches `MaltaMultiDAQ` with `cwd` set to `work_dir` (so its own relative config paths resolve correctly), and waits up to 60 seconds for a `"Start"` line on its stdout/stderr before considering the launch successful — raising an error and cleaning up otherwise.
+Splits the Constellation run identifier (e.g. `run_71`) on the **last** underscore to get an integer run number for the binary's `-r` argument, creates the run's output directory if needed, launches `MaltaMultiDAQ` with `cwd` set to `work_dir` (so its own relative config paths resolve correctly), and waits up to 60 seconds for a `"Start"` line on its stdout/stderr before considering the launch successful — raising an error and cleaning up otherwise.

 **`RUN` → `do_run`**
 On the first call for a run, launches the online monitor (`run_onlinemonitor.sh <run_number>`) as a non-blocking background process; subsequent calls do nothing further.

 **`stopping` → `do_stopping`**
-Sends `SIGTERM` (never `SIGKILL` first) to the DAQ binary so its signal handler can close the ROOT output files properly, waiting up to 20 seconds before falling back to a kill.
+Sends `SIGTERM` to the DAQ binary so its signal handler can close the ROOT output files properly, waiting up to 3 minutes before falling back to a kill.
 The monitor process is stopped the same way with a shorter timeout.

 **`landing`**
 Clears the process handles.